 However, many enterprises struggle to develop significant software and systems—the modern fabric of nearly every product, in every industry across the planet.
 Companies are increasingly seeking to adapt by using agile principles and practices but many are still changing too slowly, and can’t sustain change.
 Fortunately, a growing number of enterprises have found a far more effective solution: the Scaled Agile Framework (SAFe).
 SAFe changes the game by integrating Agile, Lean and product development flow thinking with a new operating model that successfully coordinates work at all levels: team, program, value stream and portfolio.
 SAFe helps managers learn to become lean-agile leaders, working with teams to continuously improve their systems, and create environments where everyone flourishes.

-SAFe® 4.0 Reference Guide: Scaled Agile Framework® for Lean Software and Systems Engineering By Dean Leffingwell with Alex Yakyma, Richard Knaster and Inbar Oren
+SAFe® 4.5 Reference Guide: Scaled Agile Framework® for Lean Software and Systems Engineering

 The Rollout: A Novel about Leadership and Building a Lean-Agile Enterprise